flybywiresim/aircraft/docs/a320-simvars.md

     - The remaining alignment duration.
 Zero seconds when the system is aligned or the system is not aligning.

 - A32NX_ADIRS_ADR_{number}_ALTITUDE
-    - Feet
+    - Arinc429<Feet>
     - The altitude.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_ADR_{number}_COMPUTED_AIRSPEED
-    - Knots
+    - Arinc429<Knots>
     - The computed airspeed (CAS).
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_ADR_{number}_MACH
-    - Mach
+    - Arinc429<Mach>
     - The Mach number (M).
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_ADR_{number}_BAROMETRIC_VERTICAL_SPEED
-    - Feet per minute
+    - Arinc429<Feet per minute>
     - The vertical speed (V/S) based on barometric altitude data.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_ADR_{number}_TRUE_AIRSPEED
-    - Knots
+    - Arinc429<Knots>
     - The true airspeed (TAS).
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_ADR_{number}_STATIC_AIR_TEMPERATURE
-    - Celsius
+    - Arinc429<Celsius>
     - The static air temperature (SAT).
-Approximately -1000000 when unavailable.
       {number}: 1 or 3

 - A32NX_ADIRS_ADR_{number}_TOTAL_AIR_TEMPERATURE
-    - Celsius
+    - Arinc429<Celsius>
     - The total air temperature (TAT).
-Approximately -1000000 when unavailable.
       {number}: 1 or 3

 - A32NX_ADIRS_ADR_{number}_INTERNATIONAL_STANDARD_ATMOSPHERE_DELTA
-    - Celsius
+    - Arinc429<Celsius>
     - The delta (deviation) from international standard atmosphere temperature.
-Approximately -1000000 when unavailable.
       {number}: 1 or 3

 - A32NX_ADIRS_IR_{number}_PITCH
-    - Degrees
+    - Arinc429<Degrees>
     - The pitch angle of the aircraft.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_IR_{number}_ROLL
-    - Degrees
+    - Arinc429<Degrees>
     - The roll angle of the aircraft.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_IR_{number}_HEADING
-    - Degrees
+    - Arinc429<Degrees>
     - The inertial heading of the aircraft.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_IR_{number}_TRACK
-    - Degrees
+    - Arinc429<Degrees>
     - The inertial track of the aircraft.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_IR_{number}_VERTICAL_SPEED
-    - Feet per minute
+    - Arinc429<Feet per minute>
     - The vertical speed (V/S) based on inertial reference data.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_IR_{number}_GROUND_SPEED
-    - Knots
+    - Arinc429<Knots>
     - The ground speed (GS) of the aircraft.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_IR_{number}_WIND_DIRECTION
-    - Degrees
+    - Arinc429<Degrees>
     - The direction of the wind.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_IR_{number}_WIND_VELOCITY
-    - Degrees
+    - Arinc429<Degrees>
     - The velocity of the wind.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_IR_{number}_LATITUDE
-    - Degrees
+    - Arinc429<Degrees>
     - The latitude of the aircraft.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_IR_{number}_LONGITUDE
-    - Degrees
+    - Arinc429<Degrees>
     - The longitude of the aircraft.
-Approximately -1000000 when unavailable.

 - A32NX_ADIRS_USES_GPS_AS_PRIMARY
     - Bool